Star Trek: Strange New Worlds season 4: Casting

 Anson Mount, Ethan Peck, and Rebecca Romijn star in the series as Captain Christopher Pike, science officer Spock, and first officer Una Chin-Riley / Number One, respectively.
 Also starring are Jess Bush as nurse Christine Chapel, Christina Chong as chief security officer La'An Noonien-Singh, Celia Rose Gooding as communications officer Nyota Uhura, Melissa Navia as helmsman Erica Ortegas, Babs Olusanmokun as Dr. Joseph M'Benga, and Martin Quinn as engineer Montgomery Scott.

 Paul Wesley, who replaced The Original Series star William Shatner as James T. Kirk for the series, said in September 2024 that he would again have a role in the fourth season.
 After filming began, Adrian Holmes and Dan Jeannotte confirmed that they were reprising their recurring guest roles as Robert April and George Samuel "Sam" Kirk, respectively, in the fourth season.
 In October 2025, Carol Kane was confirmed to be returning in her recurring guest role as Pelia.
+Saffron Burrows guest-starred in the season premiere as Martian Commander Cassell.

 Filming

 After completing work on the third season in May 2024, Mount said filming for the fourth season was expected to begin in Canada in early 2025.
 Filming began on March 3, 2025, at CBS Stages Canada in Mississauga, Ontario, under the working title Lily and Isaac.
 Director Axelle Carolyn was in Toronto by March 18, and began filming the fourth episode on March 31.
 In the week of May 5, filming took place at the Cotton Factory, an historic industrial complex in Hamilton, Ontario.
 Filming took place inside the complex and in an alleyway, and made use of two 1930s-style trucks with alien writing on them.
 Jordan Canning was directing the fifth episode by June 26, and was halfway through the episode on July 7.
 Canning directed the puppet episode, with puppet work provided by Jim Henson's Creature Shop.
 Canning previously worked with the company on the series Fraggle Rock: Back to the Rock (2022–2024).
-Frequent Star Trek director Jonathan Frakes also directed an episode.
 Filming for the season took place until August 29.
+Frequent Star Trek director Jonathan Frakes was originally expecting to direct an episode, but was unable to due scheduling conflicts with his work on the series Star Trek: Starfleet Academy (2026–present).